mudchina/webtelnet/README.md

 # WebTelnet

-WebTelnet is a proxy server to bridge websocket to telnet.
+WebTelnet is a proxy server to bridge websocket to telnet, enable visiting telnet servers with browsers.

 ## Purpose